 Now after the black seed oil is filtered, it arrives at the packaging department to be poured into glass bottles, after which it gets sealed with a metal top, a plastic cover, a Sekem label sticker and it is ready to go.

 The factory ensures the optimal usage of the oil during the packaging process with minimal waste produced, where the wasted oil is collected and used.

 As part of Sekem holding , the world bank and UN women has granted isis the “One Business Community, Equal Opportunity Seal” for their efforts in supporting women and ensuring equality

 iSiS employees are part of the core program Sekem offers, which includes art, music and environmental awareness sessions.

-the oil bottles are made from glass, which is energy-intensive, where the process of shaping the glass uses a lot of combustion energy resulting in Co2 emissions, which isis do not account for.
+The oil bottles are made from glass, which is energy-intensive, where the process of shaping the glass uses a lot of combustion energy resulting in Co2 emissions that iSiS do not account for.

-the sticker label on the bottles is made of materials that are FSC certified, and the ink is…….
+The sticker label on the bottles is made of FSC certified materials.

 The bottles of black seed oil are now ready to be distributed directly to your home, local shops, or overseas.